flows-network/github-pr-summary/README.md

 ## Prerequisites

-You will need an [OpenAI API key](https://openai.com/blog/openai-api).
+You will need to bring your own [OpenAI API key](https://openai.com/blog/openai-api).
 If you do not already have one, [sign up here](https://platform.openai.com/signup).

 You will also need to sign into [flows.network](https://flows.network/) from your GitHub account.
 It is free.